-HB21-1225, Electronic Recording Technology Board

-HB 1225 would delay the scheduled sunset of the Electronic Recording Technology Board and the grant program that it administers.
+HB21-1225, Electronic Recording Technology Board HB 1225 would delay the scheduled sunset of the Electronic Recording Technology Board and the grant program that it administers.
 This grant program provides funding to county clerks for updating electronic recording equipment.
 The bill also expands the use of grant funds to include cybersecurity efforts at the local level.
 The bill was heard in the House Transportation and Local Government Committee last week and passed unanimously.
-The bill will be heard in House Appropriations on April 28.
+The bill is awaiting a hearing in House Appropriations.
 Position: Support Sponsors: Reps.
 Bird and Will, Sens.
-Bridges and Kirkmeyer

-SB21-088, Child Sexual Abuse Accountability Act

-SB 88 would create a new civil right allowing persons who were victims of sexual misconduct that occurred when they were minors to sue their abusers.
+Bridges and Kirkmeyer SB21-070, County Authority to Register Businesses SB 70 would authorize counties to institute a registration program for all businesses in the unincorporated area of the county.
+As amended in the Senate, the bill limits the use of any data collected on businesses and there is no penalty or fine for failure to register with the county.
+The bill was signed by the Governor last week.
+Position: Support Sponsors: Sen. Moreno, Rep. Bird SB21-088, Child Sexual Abuse Accountability Act SB 88 would create a new civil right allowing persons who were victims of sexual misconduct that occurred when they were minors to sue their abusers.
 If that sexual misconduct occurred at a youth organization, the victim may also bring a civil claim against the managing organization (such as a school, park and recreation district, municipality or county) if they can show the managing organization knew or should have known that the participants in the youth program in question were at risk from an employee.
 CCI and other local governmental associations have raised concerns over this language as it overrides the current legal standard in the Colorado Governmental Immunity Act (CGIA).
 Concerns have also been raised about local governments being held accountable for the actions of volunteers within these youth programs.
 CCI is working toward some amendments to address these concerns.
-The bill is still awaiting a hearing in Senate Appropriations.
+The bill is awaiting a hearing in Senate Appropriations.
 Position: Oppose Unless Amended Sponsors: Sens.
 Danielson and Fields, Reps.
 Michaelson Jenet and Soper

-SB21-176, Protecting Opportunities and Workers' Rights (POWR) Act

-SB 176 is intended to modernize anti-discrimination laws and expand access to justice for Colorado workers.
+SB21-176, Protecting Opportunities and Workers' Rights (POWR) Act SB 176 is intended to modernize anti-discrimination laws and expand access to justice for Colorado workers.
 While the legislation is well-intended, county attorneys have raised concerns that certain provisions in the bill will make settling discrimination cases more difficult.
 The bill also allows a claimant to bypass administrative remedies and go straight to court, which could encourage more claims.
 The bill also expands the definition of a hostile work environment and allows employers to be sued for the conduct of independent contractors.
 These changes to current law will expand employer liability and could result in increased county insurance costs.

-The bill was amended in the Senate Judiciary Committee to restore an administrative remedy process under the Colorado Civil Rights Division (CCRD), remove changes to the Colorado Governmental Immunity Act and allow a longer timeframe for responding and investigating complaints.
-These amendments go a long way toward addressing county concerns, but there are still some issues with the legislation.
-The amended bill is still awaiting a vote in the Senate Judiciary Committee, where additional amendments to the bill are expected.
+The bill was amended in the Senate Judiciary Committee last week to restore an administrative remedy process under the Colorado Civil Rights Division (CCRD), remove changes to the Colorado Governmental Immunity Act and allow a longer timeframe for responding and investigating complaints.
+These amendments go a long way toward addressing county concerns, but there are still some concerns with the legislation.
+The amended bill is still awaiting a vote in the Senate Judiciary Committee.
 Position: Oppose Unless Amended Sponsors: Sens.
 Pettersen and Winter, Reps.
 Gray and Lontine